Battle of 4 May: Battle

 On 30 April, the Portuguese prepared to battle the Brazilian squadron.
 Shortly after sunrise on 4 May 1823 the Brazilian squadron detected the Portuguese line of battle as thirteen sail to leeward.
 To compensate for the numerical inferiority of Brazilian ships, Cochrane attempted to cut the Portuguese line to engage the rearmost four ships before they could maneuver the van ships to prevent localized numerical inferiority.
 Cochrane signaled his squadron to follow him as he maneuvered Pedro I to cut the Portuguese line astern of the frigate Constituição and ahead of the Portuguese troopship Princesa Real.
 Pedro I opened fire on Princesa Real at noon, in anticipation the remainder of the Brazilian squadron would engage the other three Portuguese ships.

 At that point the underpaid Portuguese sailors aboard the Brazilian ships demonstrated loyalty to Portugal rather than Brazil.
 Piranga, Nitherohy and Liberal failed to follow Pedro I into gunnery range of the Portuguese ships.
 Two Portuguese sailors assigned to the powder magazine aboard Pedro I imprisoned the powder boys sent to carry the gunpowder to reload the cannon.
 Only Maria da Glória, with a crew of Brazilians trained by their French Captain Beaurepaire, was effectively engaging the enemy.
 Cochrane successfully disengaged upon recognizing the inability to obtain even localized advantage; and prevented the Portuguese crew of Real from surrendering their Brazilian ship to the enemy.

 Aftermath

 Cochrane retired to Morro de São Paulo where he organized a blockade with Pedro I and Maria da Glória.
-The remaining Brazilian ships transferred their best sailors to the two blockading ships; and were left in the care of Captain Pio and men of unquestioned Brazilian loyalty.
+The remaining Brazilian ships transferred their best sailors to the two blockading ships, and were left in the care of Captain Pio and men of unquestioned Brazilian loyalty.
 When Brigadier General Inácio Luís Madeira de Melo and his Portuguese soldiers left the capital on the morning of 2 July 1823, Cochrane pursued the fleet to Portugal, managing to capture seven ships during the chase.
 Salvador was taken by Brazilian troops joining the Empire of Brazil.

 Order of battle

-Brazil
+Brazil (First Admiral Thomas Alexander Cochrane)

 Names of the ships involved followed by the number of cannons that ship had (when the number is known):